List of power stations in Serbia

 The following page lists all power stations in Serbia.

 Thermal

 Coal

 The total generating capacity is 4,390 MW (excluding Kosovo A and Kosovo B power plants).
 With the establishment of the UNMIK administration in Kosovo on 1 July 1999, Serbia lost access to the local coal mines and power plants, including Kosovo A and Kosovo B power plants.

 Natural gas

 The total generating capacity is 336 MW.

 Hydro power plants

 The total generating capacity is 2,936 MW.

 Wind power plants

-The total installed capacity is 500 MW.
+The total installed capacity is 604.1MW.